Vic Hutfield

-Vic Hutfield (born Gosport, Hampshire 26 May 1887) was a British engineer and builder of aircraft, including The R.A.S.
+Victor Ernest Hutfield (26 May 1887 – 20 January 1966) was a British engineer and builder of aircraft, including The R.A.S.
 (Mr. Reader, Mr. Allen and Mr. Sheffield) monoplane in 1909.

-In 1939 Hutfield bought the old military prison (Forton prison), in Lees Lane, Gosport, demolished it and built houses.
+Hutfield was born in born Gosport, Hampshire.
+In 1939, he bought the old military prison (Forton prison), in Lees Lane, Gosport, demolished it and built houses.

 Hutfield Link road in Gosport is named after him.
+He operated Hutfield Coach's in Gosport.

 He also manufactured the Hutfield JAP Motorcycle.

-He operated the Hutfield Coach's in Gosport

 Hutfield made an audio recording of his attempts to fly in 1958; the original is now stored in the Wessex Film and Sound Archive (WFSA) and uploaded to YouTube.

+He died at Queen Alexandra Hospital in Cosham, Portsmouth.